 Meet Paul Dolan the Barramundi Professor!

-Before we started to fish Paul switched on his horizontal echo sounder in order to scan the area. „Without a good echo sounder the fishing would be only half as successful, especially at night!“, he let me know.
+Before we started to fish Paul switched on the side scan of his echo sounder in order to scan the area. „Without a good echo sounder the fishing would be only half as successful, especially at night!“, he let me know.
 The reason for that is quite obvious.
-If you know that the fish are there it does not matter if you do not know exactly where they are, you will fish far more concentrated.
+Although side scan is designed for being used from moving boats, it can be used from an anchored boat, too.
+You do not know in which direction the fish was swimming, when it was hit by the sonar beam but you know at least the approximate distance and side of the boat.
+However, you need to be lucky to place your fly at the right spot.
+If you know that the fish are there it does not matter if you do not know exactly where they are.
+The important difference is that you will fish far more concentrated.
 I could easily follow his argument as it corresponds with my opinion on believe and success which can be read in my book.
 If you know that the fish are there and you believe in your fly this is a more or less 100% guarantee for a catch.
-In order to get at least a picture of a good barra before sunset, Paul wanted to go for sure and took the spinning rod.
+In order to get at a nice picture of a good barra before sunset, Paul wanted to go for sure and took the spinning rod.
 It did not take long and exactly as Paul predicted in regard of the first biting period a big barra took his lure.
 A few seconds later a massive silver ballion went airborne.
 A tough fight began but due to Paul’s experience a few minutes later the huge fish could be landed.
 What a start!

 After that is was time for fly rod action and as soon as it got dark the first barra hit the fly.
 These fighters are increddible!
 They hit the fly very hard and after you strip strike them they jump.
 Even the big ones!
 After I landed my first big barra of 95 cm plus, I immediately understood why the barramundi is the no 1 game fish in Australia.
 We landed a few fish and some got away.
 Not too bad for an evening that started late.
 The smallest barra was about 90 cm(!).